mbierman/firewalla-tailscale-docker/README.md

 Firewalla comes with VPN Server.
 Why do I need tailscale?

 Firealla has both:
-* **VPN Server:** allows you to access devices on your Firewalla-network when you are away.
+* **[VPN Server]([url](https://help.firewalla.com/hc/en-us/articles/115004274633-Firewalla-VPN-Server)):** allows you to access devices on your Firewalla-network when you are away.
-* **VPN Client:** allows your Firealla to connect to another VPN server so your devices don't have to.
+* **[VPN Client]([url](https://help.firewalla.com/hc/en-us/articles/360023379953-VPN-Client)):** allows your Firealla to connect to another VPN server so your devices don't have to.
 Want to run your Apple TV through a VPN? just assign it to the VPN client.

 So _why tailscale_?
 Firealla VPN Server requires a public IP.
 Many ISPs are no longer giving public IPs (at least not IPv4 IPs).
 Without that it is difficult to set up a VPN.
 Tailscale allows you to connect home even if you don't have a public IP.
 Tailscale [free tier]([url](https://tailscale.com/pricing)) with some limits.